 How is Billy unique as a Music Instructor in the Bay Area?

-Billy has over a decade of experience teaching private voice and piano.
-Billy is a Board Certified Music Therapist and has significant experience working with students who have special needs.
+Billy has 15 years of experience teaching private voice and piano.
+Billy has a degree in music therapy and has significant experience working with students who have special needs.
 Billy has worked with students as young as 4 years and as old as 75 years.
 He can teach students of any age.

 Billy has significant professional training in both opera and musical theater, as well as a strong understanding of popular music.
 Billy can focus on the musical taste of the student during any voice or piano lesson.